rperry99/rperry99/README.md

 ![](Images/Social_Banner.png)

 ## 🎮 Russ Perry
 Hello!
-I'm Russ, a software developer, gamer, and photographer.
+I'm Russ, a front end developer, gamer, and photographer.
 I am currently studying to transition over to cyber security, but I still have a passion for coding, and all things tech.

 <a href="https://twitter.com/russintech">
   <img src="Images/Social_Icons/Twitter_X.png" width="30px" />